Let's not divide people further in the country: Sonu Nigam on 'Hindi national language' debate

 Devgn had tweeted that, "Hindi was, is, and will always be our national language", a remark that he made to counter Sudeep’s comments that Hindi was no longer the national language.

-At an event in New Delhi on Monday, when Nigam was asked about his stand on the debate, the singer said he was puzzled that this was even a topic of discussion.
+At an event here on Monday, when Nigam was asked about his stand on the debate, the singer said he was puzzled that this was even a topic of discussion.

 "I don't think anywhere in the Constitution it is written that Hindi is our national language.
 It might be the most spoken language, I understand that, but not the national language.